PassthroughPOST/VFIO-Tools/README.md

 This hook allows you to automatically switch your monitor input to your VM's display.
 To achieve this you need to have `ddcutil` installed and working and you need a DDC/CI capable monitor.
 For a more detailed explanation and write-up, check out https://passthroughpo.st

+We enjoy creating these tools for the community and everything we make is completely free and open source -- but developing them takes a lot of time and effort.
+Consider [becoming a Patron](https://www.patreon.com/PassthroughPost) to keep projects like these alive.